Health care in Canada: your full guide

 The Canadian public health insurance system is designed for Canadian citizens and permanent residents.
 If you’re a foreigner living in Canada without permanent resident status, the chances are you’ll need additional healthcare insurance for all but emergency treatment.

 If you need to pay a medical bill in a different currency, you could save with Wise.
-Send an international payment for up to 6x less than using your regular bank — or open a free online Wise Multi-currency Account to hold and manage dozens of currencies from your smartphone or laptop.
+Send an international payment for up to 3x less than using your bank — or open a free online Wise Multi-currency Account to hold and manage dozens of currencies from your smartphone or laptop.

-Wise currency conversion uses the real mid-market exchange rate — so there are no surprises.
+Wise currency conversion uses the mid-market exchange rate — so there are no surprises.
 Just easy, low cost international payments all over the world.

 Let’s take a look at some of the contrasts in Canadian health care compared to the medical services we’re used to in the US²: